 I waved over two of our allies to get our injured wolf out of here and they easily complied.

 Now that I didn't have to worry about one of us being seriously injured, I could protect more of our fighters.

 I saw three bad wolves on one of ours and quickly shot my hands out to push them away.

-This was taking too long.
+Something wasn't right.
+The plan was taking too long.

-I desperately looked around for any sign of Asher, Jay, or my mom but I couldn’t see them anywhere.
+I desperately looked around for any sign of Asher, Jay, or my mom, but I couldn’t see them anywhere.

-Maybe they’re just having trouble finding her.
+Maybe they were just having trouble finding her.

 Or maybe she’s dead a voice in the back of my head sneered.

 I pushed that thought aside and used my energy to push off a wolf that was on top of one of ours.

 Minutes ticked by before the pain in my chest faded and the horn finally sounded.